Monte Carlo Sequence Probability#

 How It Works#

-Generate multiple responses from the same prompt with logprobs enabled
+Generate an original response and multiple sampled responses from the same prompt with logprobs enabled

-For each response, compute the length-normalized sequence probability (geometric mean of token probabilities)
+For each response (original and sampled), compute the length-normalized sequence probability (geometric mean of token probabilities)

 This scorer combines the sampling approach of black-box methods with token probability information, providing a more robust estimate than single-response probability.